 - Health benefits: Health benefits remain the most popular employee benefit.
 So why not offer a customizable health benefit?
 With a health reimbursement arrangement (HRA), you can reimburse your employees tax-free for qualified out-of-pocket medical costs and sometimes their individual health insurance premiums.

 - Stipends: Stipends are a fixed amount of money you offer your employees so they can pay for various expenses.
 Stipends are great perks because your employees can use them on almost anything.
 For example, wellness stipends let you reimburse employees for their wellness costs, like gym memberships and fitness trackers.
-If you have remote employees, they can use a remote work stipend to pay for their internet bills or home office equipment.
+If you have remote teams, they can use a remote work stipend to pay for their internet bills or home office equipment.
+You can also offer stipends for professional development, transportation, and more.

 - Lifestyle spending accounts (LSAs): LSAs are employer-funded accounts designed to support your employees’ physical, mental, and financial wellness.
 LSAs can reimburse employees for various expenses and categories, like family services, groceries, financial planning services, and professional development opportunities.